 About This Online Course

-Continue your learning path in artificial intelligence, machine learning and data science techniques by learning about predictive modeling, the most prevalent form of data mining.
+Continue your learning path in data science techniques by learning about predictive modeling, the most prevalent form of data mining.
 Enroll in this online training course from statistics.com that is a follow up to Predictive Analytics 1 – Machine Learning Tools Using Python (also from statistics.com).

 Predictive modeling takes data where a variable of interest (a target variable) is known and develops a AI model that relates this variable to a series of predictor variables, also called features.
 Four modeling techniques will be used in this online training course:

 - Logistic regression

 - Neural networks.